rh2810/Duplicate_File/README.md

 # Duplicate_File
-Duplicate a given input file under the same or new name up to 100 times!
+Duplicate a given input file under the same or new name up to 100 times*!

 Directions: